ALCOHOL

 We believe in real change.
 Getting to the root of the issues in our society.
 Everyone knows alcohol itself is not the issue.
 The issue has been hotly debated amongst the crew and we encourage people to let us know what they think.

-Alcohol related incidences at Earth Beat are few and minor compared to other festivals of this nature, however they do happen.
-To reconcile this issue, predicated on the belief that alcohol abuse in New Zealand is partly a cultural issue that begins in the teenage years, we are launching our youth stage and youth initiative at EB2023, and are beginning conversations with a rites of passage organisation that can offer workshops at Earth Beat for youth.
+Alcohol related incidences at Earth Beat are few and minor compared to other festivals of a similar size, however they do happen.
+To reconcile this issue, predicated on the belief that alcohol abuse in New Zealand is partly a cultural issue that begins in the teenage years, we are launching our youth stage and youth initiative at EB2023, and are beginning conversations with a rites of passage organisations that can offer workshops at Earth Beat for youth.

-We believe that it is more important to create a friendly, safe and healthy environment for everyone than to declare that the festival is drug and alcohol free.
+We believe that it is more important to create a friendly, safe and healthy environment for everyone, empower people to make the right decision, than to declare that the festival is drug and alcohol free.
 We don’t believe prohibition is the pathway to real change.
 We don’t believe that taking a stance against people who enjoy the odd beer or wine will make the festival any safer than it already is.
 Therefore, after some discussion between the crew, the decision is that participants will not be permitted to bring alcohol to the event but alcohol will be served at Earth Beat with the ability to restrict quantities per person.

 There are several reasons for this decision.